-The USC IIGH Student Advisory Council invites you to a film screening and discussion around immigration and health.
-Learn from leaders on immigration issues and meet with organizations within Los Angeles and at USC about ways in which you can get involved.
+The USC IIGH Student Advisory Council hosted a film screening and discussion around immigration and health.
+Attendees were able to learn from leaders on immigration issues and meet with organizations within Los Angeles and at USC about ways in which they can get involved.

 Sparked by backlash to a neo-Nazi rally and a stream of strict anti-immigrant laws passing in Arizona, a group of activists organize to build Phoenix Allies for Community Health, a unique free clinic serving undocumented immigrants.
 The film follows their journey, delves into the heart and history of the clinic, and chronicles the poignant stories of undocumented patients as well as their courage and resilience.
 HEALTH UNDOCUMENTED captures the inspirational birth of a local grassroots movement, full of beautiful human portraits including those of doctors, nurses, and activists who would stop at nothing to make a difference.